 High-Resolution Geophysical (HRG) Sources

-Historically, measurements of HRG sound sources have not been well-calibrated.
-The CMA, working with the U.S. Geological Survey (USGS), has addressed this shortfall with a study measuring HRG sources in a carefully controlled and calibrated lab setting.
-The Naval Undersea Warfare Center – the nation’s standard for underwater sound source calibration – conducted the initial source characterizations.
-Once this was completed, the team conducted in situ measurements of the sound fields produced by these HRG sources for various shallow water depths (10, 30, 50–100 m) and sediment types (sand and silt).
-The study also identified how well commonly available underwater propagation model results compared to the measurements in this study.
-The CMA study recommended the best approaches to model the predicted sound fields for these systems.
-The study reports will be available at BOEM’s Environmental Studies HUB.
+Working with the U.S. Geological Survey (USGS), BOEM contracted a study measuring HRG sources in a carefully controlled and calibrated lab setting (Crocker and Fratantonio 2016).
+The Naval Undersea Warfare Center—the nation’s standard for underwater sound source calibration – conducted the initial source characterizations.
+Next, the BOEM/USGS team conducted in situ measurements of the sound fields produced by these HRG sources for various shallow water depths (10, 30, 50–100 m) and sediment types (sand and silt) (Halvorsen and Heaney 2018 with final calibration results by CSA Ocean Sciences 2020).
+Finally, the team identified how well commonly available underwater propagation model results compared to the measurements and recommended the best approaches to model the predicted sound fields for these systems (CSA Ocean Sciences 2021 Final Modeling Report and Appendix).

-After completing this HRG study, BOEM worked with USGS and the National Science Foundation to complete a technical analysis of active acoustic sources (including both seismic airguns and HRG).
-BOEM divides the sources into four tiers based on physical characteristics and the potential to affect marine species:
+Using measurements from the 2016 study, BOEM worked with USGS and the National Science Foundation to complete a technical analysis of active acoustic sources (including both seismic airguns and HRG).
+Importantly, the 2022 paper describes several key physical factors that should be used when analyzing any sound source (e.g., beamwidth, duty cycle, radiated power, etc.) and used these factors to delineate four tiers of sound based on their potential to affect marine species.
+More information on sound source tiering is available on BOEM’s Regulatory Policy page.

 Impact Pile Driving